trxdave/tic-tac-toc/README.md

 ## Introduction ##

-Tic Tac Toe is a game that I created with confidence and proficiency, as my Portfolio Project 3.
-It is built using pure Python and an extensive collection of libraries to elevate its functionality.
-The game can be enjoyed in the Code Institute mock terminal on Heroku with seamless ease.
-The main goal of the game is to strategically place three marks in a horizontal, vertical, or diagonal row to triumph and emerge victorious.
+Are you ready to engage in a classic battle of wits against the computer?
+Tic Tac Toe is a timeless game where two players take turns marking spaces in a 3x3 grid, aiming to be the first to align three of their marks horizontally, vertically, or diagonally.

+In this digital rendition of the game, you'll be facing off against an AI opponent represented by '😠', while you'll be '❌'.
+The rules are simple: strategically place your mark in an empty cell by entering a number from 1 to 9, corresponding to the position on the board.

+Here's a quick overview of the game rules:

+The first player to get three of their marks in a row, column, or diagonal wins.
+If all the cells are filled without any player achieving three in a row, the game ends in a draw.
+Get ready to exercise your tactical prowess and enjoy the thrill of victory in this classic game of Tic Tac Toe!

 ## Live Project ##